 #9 Sentence Writing Games: Error Correction Relay Race

 This game turns the old (error correction at the sentence level) into something new (a relay race) and fun.
-The way it works is that you have a a few sentences with errors.
+The way it works is that you have a a few sentences with errors, for example with the passive voice.
 The students have to work together in teams to correct things like sentence structure, spelling and punctuation to make the correct sentences.

 Do you want to try it out with your students?
 You can learn more here: Error Correction Relay.